Continued from part one…

 Shortly after breakfast, I headed to an appointment with operations manager Tim Jones at Penn Cove Shellfish, the largest and oldest commercial mussel farm in the United States.
 (Established in 1975 as Penn Cove Mussel Inc., the farm became Penn Cove Shellfish, LLC. in 1996 when it teamed up with Coast Seafoods Company.)

-Tim attributes Penn Cove’s healthy shellfish growth to the the tendency of snowmelt from the nearby Cascade mountains to be captured by the unique shape of Penn Cove.
+Tim attributes Penn Cove’s healthy shellfish growth to the tendency of snowmelt from the nearby Cascade mountains to be captured by the unique shape of Penn Cove.
 The cove’s mineral-rich runoff waters, paired with Pacific sunlight in the bay, activates plankton growth—generously feeding hungry growing shellfish.

 In addition to its well-known Penn Cove mussels, Tim’s team also farms Mediterranean mussels and Manila clams as well as distributes 26 varieties of Pacific oysters and Kumamoto oysters they receive from allied growers in the region.
 “The mussels we’re harvesting this morning will be on someone’s lunch plate today in Seattle and someone’s dinner plate in NYC tomorrow,” Jones told me.